akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen glanced at Roger, then at Henry.
 She had her own fears, that Godfrey might overshadow William, but she held her tongue.
 This was between the King and his conscience.

-After a long silence, Henry said, his voice rough, “Leave this.”
+After a long silence, Henry said, his voice rough, ‘Leave this.‘

 Roger bowed.
-“As you wish, my lord.”
+‘As you wish, my lord.‘

 The hall slowly resumed its murmur.
 But the question hung in the air like a drawn sword.